Cooking With Edible Flowers hero

-The term Edible flowers conjures pictures in my mind of cows and deer in the field, chewing.
-I may be dating myself here, but when I was a kid, a new cereal called grape nuts were introduced to us by a gentleman named Euell Gibbons.
-Gibbons was the first plant-based diet guy.
-He was an authority on plant-based eating and became famous for asking, “did you ever eat a pine tree.”
-Euell Gibbons made history as the first mainstream sustainable plant-based diet guy.
+The term edible flowers conjures pictures in my mind of cows and deer in the field, chewing.
+I may be dating myself here, but when I was a kid, a new cereal called Grape Nuts was introduced to us by a gentleman named Euell Gibbons.
+Gibbons was the first plant based diet guy.
+He was an authority on plant based eating and became famous for asking, “did you ever eat a pine tree.”
+Euell Gibbons made history as the first mainstream sustainable plant based diet guy.

-I BEGGED for this cereal at a super-young age and was warned that this cereal would not be to my liking.
-I insisted with the persuasion that could not be resisted, and sure enough, after the first few bites of what tasted like cardboard, my yerning was over.
+I begged for this cereal at a young age and was warned that this cereal would not be to my liking.
+I insisted with the persuasion that could not be resisted, and sure enough, after the first few bites of what tasted like cardboard, my yearning was over.

 I promise I am not going to ask if you’ve ever eaten a pine tree